dustinpfister/blog_posts/_posts/js-custom-event.md

 </html>
 ```

-In the basic.js file that I am linking to in the html I am creating a custom event object with the Custom Event constructor, attaching a handler to the body element of the htl document for it, and then dispatching the event for the body element like so.
+In the basic.js file that I am linking to in the html I am creating a custom event object with the Custom Event constructor, attaching a handler to the body element of the html document for it, and then dispatching the event for the body element like so.

 ```js
 var myEvent = new CustomEvent(